top of page

 The old path to partnership was slow by necessity.
 That necessity is gone.

-Nano Poll: AI & Canadian Law Students
+Poll: AI & Canadian Law Students

 If you are an articling student or junior lawyer, add your voice.
 This anonymous poll is not validated but the results offer a useful collective snapshot. 👇